crowdymous/crowdymous.github.io/_pages/privacy.md

 If you are a subscriber of our service the only information any third party (including us!) is able to know <i>is</i> that you are a subscriber.

-This is the only information <i>at risk</i> on our servers.
+This is the only information <i>at risk</i> on our servers, or on third-party servers, like that of Google.
 It is cryptographically guaranteed that we <i>can't</i> know anything more, including whether you have even sent or received a single message.

 ## How long is this data stored?

-This data is stored from the point where you become a subscriber to when the subscription ends.
-When the subscription ends the data is deleted permanently.
+This data is stored from the point where you become a subscriber to when you explicitly delete it.
+You can still delete your data anytime _after_ your subscription expired.
+We don't do this automatically in case you choose to become a subscriber again.

 Note, that as subscription information is managed by Google, where this same data is under Google's Privacy Policy.